 Start the brining process with a fresh, defrosted or mostly defrosted turkey.
 Buy the best turkey you can afford – it really makes a difference.
 To dry brine a turkey you must use kosher salt – regular table salt will result in a bird that is way too salty and also mushy in texture.

 There are so many turkeys on the market – it’s hard to know which to buy.
 You can certainly buy frozen and defrost, but starting right before the holiday season, there are many fresh turkeys to be found.
-There are lots of inexpensive birds available on sale during the holidays, but if you can, spend the extra money; it’s good to find a turkey that is either pasture raised or free range, organic, or an heirloom variety, which truly means better quality, better flavor, and better ethics.
+There are lots of inexpensive birds available on sale during the holidays, but if you can, spend the extra money; it’s good to find a turkey that is either pasture raised or free range, or organic.
+Or seek out an heirloom variety, which truly means better quality, better flavor, and better ethics.
 Kosher turkeys are usually more flavorful and raised more humanely as well.
+If you can get a turkey that’s raised locally, wow, good on you.

 The stuffing on the side, in case you are wondering, is Bread Stuffing with Turkey Sausage.
 It’s a good one.
 The vegetables are Roasted Winter Vegetables Sriracha Honey Glaze and Shredded Sauteed Brussels Sprouts.